Performance and scaling for Aurora Serverless v2 - Amazon Aurora

 • If you have a DB cluster with Aurora Serverless v2 reader DB instances, the readers don't scale along with the writer DB instance when the promotion tier of the readers isn't 0 or 1.
 In that case, setting a low minimum capacity can result in excessive replication lag.
 That's because the readers might not have enough capacity to apply changes from the writer when the database is busy.
 We recommend that you set the minimum capacity to a value that represents a comparable amount of memory and CPU to the writer DB instance.

 • The value of the max_connections parameter for Aurora Serverless v2DB instances is based on the memory size derived from the maximum ACUs.
-However, when you specify a minimum capacity of 0.5 ACUs on PostgreSQL-compatible DB instances, the maximum value of max_connections is capped at 2,000.
+However, when you specify a minimum capacity of 0 or 0.5 ACUs on PostgreSQL-compatible DB instances, the maximum value of max_connections is capped at 2,000.

 If you intend to use the Aurora PostgreSQL cluster for a high-connection workload, consider using a minimum ACU setting of 1 or higher.
 For details about how Aurora Serverless v2 handles the max_connections configuration parameter, see Maximum connections for Aurora Serverless v2.